 - Not doing tick checks (check your skin and clothes while outside, and do a complete body check for ticks when you come back inside)

-- Only nymph ticks that are at least partially swollen when removed pose any significant risk.
+- Only ticks that are at least partially swollen when removed pose any significant risk.
 The swelling suggests that they have been feeding for a prolonged period.

-Worldwide Locations.
-Pockets of Lyme disease exist around the world.
+Worldwide Locations: Pockets of Lyme disease exist around the world.
 The disease is common in Europe, particularly in forested areas of middle Europe and Scandinavia.
-The Borrelia family is also responsible for tick infections in Europe but different subspecies (B. garinii and B. afzelii) are more common there and cause slightly different symptoms than the B. burgdorferi spirochete.
+The Borrelia family is also responsible for tick infections in Europe but different subspecies (B. garinii and B. afzelii) are more common and cause slightly different symptoms than the B. burgdorferi spirochete.
 The infection has also been reported in Russia, China, and Japan.